rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 That's it for a minimal React setup with Babel and Webpack.
 Let me know your thoughts.
 Again, you can find the {{% a_blank "repository on GitHub" "https://github.com/rwieruch/minimal-react-webpack-babel-setup" %}}.
 You can contribute by creating issues when new versions introduce breaking changes.
 Even more you can have a direct impact on this article on GitHub as well.

 {{% read_more "React Code Style with ESLint + Babel + Webpack" "https://www.robinwieruch.de/react-eslint-webpack-babel/" %}}

+{{% read_more "The minimal Node.js with Babel Setup" "https://www.robinwieruch.de/minimal-node-js-babel-setup/" %}}